JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 : Use `com.intellij.testFramework.ReadOnlyLightVirtualFile`-based PSI instead.

-Java code migrated to use `TYPE_USE` nullability annotations : Due to some problems in Kotlin compiler, existing Kotlin code might become incompatible in rare cases if a method is written in Java returning an array and annotated as `@Nullable` or `@NotNull` is used or overridden.
+Java code migrated to use `TYPE_USE` nullability annotations : Due to some problems in Kotlin compiler, existing Kotlin code might become incompilable in rare cases if a method is written in Java returning an array and annotated as `@Nullable` or `@NotNull` is used or overridden.

 `com.intellij.navigation.ChooseByNameContributorEx.processNames` method parameter type changed from `Processor<String>` to ``Processor<? extends String>``
 : This may break source-compatibility with inheritors written in Kotlin.